 The impressive wooden and wired sculptures are decorated with thousands of colorful pumpkins which represent the shell of the art objects.
 Artists from the Jucker Farm compose the pumpkins in a way that creates astonishing views and selfie-points for the visitors of the event.

-The topic 2023 in Grand-Bigard will be “Dinosaurs”.
-T-Rex, Triceratops, Diplodocus, Sauropelta, Parasaurolophus… can be linked to the big giants.
+The topic 2024 in Groot-Bijgaarden will be “Circus”.
+A tiger jumps through a ring, a circus elephant and clowns ar just some of the impressive sculptures that will be shown.
 Additionally, there will be lots of colorful pumpkins that will transform the park into an autumn-themed 'pumpkin land'.

 What's more to experience?

-Visitors will have a unique opportunity to learn all about the different species that exist, and buy rare pumpkins with a wide pallet of tastes and use – in example vegan spaghetti strings or pumpkin-fries with an amazing flavour of Marroni chestnuts.
+Visitors will have a unique opportunity to learn all about the different species that exist, and buy rare pumpkins with a wide pallet of tastes and use – in example soup or pumpkin-fries with an amazing flavour of Marroni chestnuts.
 The fries will be sold at the exhibition in the beautiful castle park.

 A tasty pumpkin soup during your walk cannot be missed.
 The different recipes and tastings will be offered during the exhibition.

-Make sure you're there during the weekend, cause every Saturday and Sunday different activities will run on site, like Pumpkin-Boat-Regatta, Pumpkin-Weigh-Off, Pumpkin Carving or Pumpkin Slaughtery.
+Make sure you're there during the weekend, cause every Saturday and Sunday different activities will run on site, like Pumpkin-Boat-Ride, Pumpkin-Weigh-Off, Pumpkin Carving or Pumpkin Slaughtery.

 Giant pumpkins appear every autumn and are grown by professional growers in Belgium.
 Pumpkins with a weight of about 250 kg are very suitable to hollow out and can be used as a Kayak with double paddle.
-The beautiful, situated moat-lake around the Castle is the perfect place to hold this extraordinary paddling competition.
-Drop by, watch the rowers give it their all and cheer them on.
-At the singles, there will be a competition for women, men, and pumpkin growers in their own grown pumpkins.
+The beautiful, situated moat-lake of the Castle is the perfect place to hold this extraordinary boat tour.
+Just give it a try!

 The weighing of the giant pumpkins starts at 1pm.

-On 24 September, the three biggest pumpkins will remain in the park to be admired by the visitors.
+On 22 September, the three biggest pumpkins will stay in the park to be admired by the visitors.

 Prizes if the pumpkins stay in the park: